emilienaufauvre/react-native-maplibre-gl-js/README.md

 To achieve the wanted result, one should overlay the custom tiles on Apple plan (iOS) or Google Maps (iOS/Android).

-- On tile loading, the map below (Google maps or Apple plan) is visible.
+- On tile loading, the map below (Google Maps or Apple plan) is visible.
-- If the map provider is Google Maps (mandatory on the Android platform) an API key is needed to use Google maps SDK, and therefore its use is billed.
+- If the map provider is Google Maps (mandatory on the Android platform), an API key is needed to use Google Maps SDK, and therefore its use is billed.
 -
 #### `@rnmapbox/maps`